spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-options-feature-overview.md

 With the *Marketplace Product Options* feature, merchants and Marketplace administrators can create *product options* for merchant products.

 Product options are product additions that a customer can select on the product detail page before adding the product to the cart.
-For example, the product options can be gift wrappings for products, insurance, warranty, etc. Product options do not have stock but an SKU linked to product abstracts.
+For example, the product options can be gift wrappings for products, insurance, or warranty.
+Product options do not have stock but an SKU linked to product abstracts.
 Thus, you cannot purchase them without buying a corresponding product.

 Each product option is defined by: